n7down/DevelopersHandbook/programming-concepts/README.md

 3. You are not allowed to write more production code that is sufficient

 ## Sequence
-- Understand the **Window Sliding Template** which can be used to solve most substring problem.
+- Understand the **Window Sliding Template** which can be used to solve most substring problems.
 Here is the algorithm:
 1. Use two pointers: start and end to represent a window.
 2. Move end to find a valid window.
 3. When a valid window is found, move start to find a smaller window.

-For most substring problem, we are given a string and need to find a substring of it which satisfy some restrictions.
+For most substring problems, we are given a string and need to find a substring of it which satisfy some restrictions.
 A general way is to use a hashmap assisted with two pointers.
-The template is given below.
 Here is the template:
 ```
 int findSubstring(string s){